-ISSUED BY GUINNESS GLOBAL INVESTORS which is a trading name of Guinness Asset Management Limited which is authorised and regulated by the Financial Conduct Authority.
+Issued by Guinness Global investors which is a trading name of Guinness Asset Management Limited which is authorised and regulated by the Financial Conduct Authority.
+This report is primarily designed to inform you about Guinness Sustainable Global Equity Fund.
+It may provide information about the Fund's portfolio, including recent activity and performance.

-This report is primarily designed to inform you about the Guinness Sustainable Global Equity Fund and the TB Guinness Sustainable Global Equity Fund.
-It may provide information about the Funds' portfolio, including recent activity and performance.
-It contains facts relating to the equity markets and our own interpretation.
+It contains facts relating to the regulated equity markets and our own interpretation.
 Any investment decision should take account of the subjectivity of the comments contained in the report.

 This document is provided for information only and all the information contained in it is believed to be reliable but may be inaccurate or incomplete; any opinions stated are honestly held at the time of writing, but are not guaranteed.
 The contents of the document should not therefore be relied upon.
-It should not be taken as a recommendation to make an investment in the Funds or to buy or sell individual securities, nor does it constitute an offer for sale.
+It should not be taken as a recommendation to make an investment in the Fund or to buy or sell individual securities, nor does it constitute an offer for sale.